 Fact: The Security Rule requires ongoing monitoring and adaptation.
 For further information, see the “Reassessing Your Security Practices” guide on HealthIT.gov.

 Myth #9 – To qualify for EHR incentives, you must correct vulnerabilities before attestation.

 Fact: Whatever problems are discovered during the risk assessment should be corrected during the reporting period.

 Myth #10 – The risk assessment must start over from scratch annually.

 Fact: You tweak it as you go.
 “Perform the full security risk analysis as you adopt an EHR,” explains HealthIT.gov.
 “Each year or when changes to your practice or electronic systems occur, review and update the prior analysis for changes in risks.”
 (Note that the MU incentives necessitate one analysis per reporting period for eligible professionals.)

 Fully Qualified Business Associates

-If you’ve reached the bottom of this article, you’re obviously concerned that your organization doesn’t make any mistakes related to HIPAA compliance or security risk analyses.
-One of the best ways to protect yourself is by working with credible business associates with strong experience.
-Atlantic.Net offers award-winning HIPPA Compliant Hosting on state-of-the-art SSD Cloud Servers.
+If you’ve reached the bottom of this article, you’re concerned that your organization doesn’t make any mistakes related to HIPAA compliance or security risk analyses.
+One of the best ways to protect yourself is working with credible business associates with solid experience.
+Atlantic.Net offers award-winning HIPAA Compliant Hosting on state-of-the-art SSD Cloud Servers.

 When asked why Complete Healthcare Solutions trusts Atlantic.Net with its IT systems, VP of product development Joseph Nompleggi said, “Our partner’s financial strength and proven track record are something we view with great confidence.”